 Ofra Avramovitz - MamaNet initiator:

-We will gladly continue taking part in this amazing project you're initiating.
+"We will gladly continue taking part in this amazing project you're leading.

-The MamaNet league keeps growing and developing and is working its way to national recognition.
+The MamaNet league keeps growing and developing and is working its way to national recognition."

-Michal Brotfeld- Art in String initiator:
+Michal Brotfeld- "Art in String" initiator:

 Michal participated as a guest entrepreneur during the 2013 and 2014 Global Entrepreneurship Week and following her lectures at schools, she wrote:

-Well done, I always enjoy reading about this project and would, of course, be happy if you invited me to your next one.
+"Well done!
+I always enjoy reading about this project and would, of course, be happy if you invited me to your next one."

-Ayelet Titlebaum - creator and manager of the educational initiative Idea - creative exercise:
+Ayelet Titlebaum - creator and manager of the educational initiative Idea - "Creative Exercise":

-Thank you for the chance and stage you've given me and the chance to present my initiative as part of this special and breathtaking program.
+"Thank you for the chance and stage you've given me as well as for the opportunity to present my initiative as part of this special and breathtaking program."